6.1.24

 Conclusion

 The Torah’s laws are presented as the national law code for the nation of Israel.
-In modern terms, they comprised an ancient country’s federal law.
+In modern terms: they comprised an ancient country’s federal law.
 As with any country, these laws would have only applied within the jurisdiction of the Israelite kingdom.
 An Israelite permanently residing in Phoenicia or Assyria would not be expected to obey the Torah’s laws.
 And, as in nearly any legal system, many laws would have only applied under certain conditions.
 The laws on the One-Tenth offering repeatedly show that it came from what was produced by the agricultural industry.
 This, of course, suggests only those people who owned that produce were the people required to give the One-Tenth offering.
 At no point does the law identify the One-Tenth offering as coming from any other industry.
 An ironsmith, for example, would not be the sort of person required by the law to give a One-Tenth offering.

 Based on the textual evidence available in the Torah, the One-Tenth offering appears to have been a social welfare program run by the national government.

 Essentially, it was an ancient theocratic monarchy’s equivalent to a federal safety net, designed to ensure that people unable to provide for themselves had food to put on the table.
 People without stable homes, without land to produce their own food, or without ‘income’.
 However, it is further necessary to point out that the One-Tenth offering was not the source of income for the priests (who worked in the temple on a scheduled rotation, according to biblical and parabiblical sources outside the Torah).
 It did not pay for their clothes, their homes, or any other belongings, let alone the temple itself (which was a government building, centralizing ritual religious expression for the entire country).
 The One-Tenth offering was food.
+And, the people who provided the offering participated in its consumption.